shehzadmehboob/DB_Mina-International-Hospital/README.md

 Use the main dashboard to navigate to different modules.

 Add doctors, patients, and set up appointments.

-Admit and discharge patients with tracking.

-Assign treatments and prescribe medicines.

-Generate bills and record payments.

 View detailed reports via “Load Records” module.